-AsynchronousControlGroup(String name) throws IllegalRealtimeStateException, IllegalAssignmentError name-The name of the new group abort
+AsynchronousControlGroup(String name) throws IllegalRealtimeStateException,

+IllegalAssignmentError

 Creates a new group with the current ThreadGroup instance as its parent and that parent's scheduler type for its scheduler type.
 That parent must be an instance of RealtimeThreadGroup.
 The primordial realtime thread group has Scheduler.class as its scheduler type.